 Muhlhausen added that the limited number of RCTs that did not suffer from high attrition fail to offer clear evidence that drug courts reduce recidivism.
 He underscored the need to use RCTs to rigorously evaluate drug court programs in the United States to gauge their effectiveness.

-MADCE gathered data from 1,157 drug court participants and 627 comparison probationers in 29 U.S. jurisdictions over five years, with a final report issued in 2011.
-MADCE researchers found that drug court participants reported less drug use than comparable offenders (56% vs. 76%) and were less likely to test positive for drug use (29% vs. 46%).
-Participants reported less criminal activity after entering drug court (40% vs. 53%), with fewer rearrests (52% vs. 62%) than comparable offenders.
-Moreover, although treatment investment costs were higher for drug court participants, they experienced less recidivism than comparable offenders, and drug courts saved an average of $5,680 to $6,208 per offender overall.
+MADCE gathered data from 1,157 drug court participants and 627 comparison group of individuals on probation in 29 U.S. jurisdictions over five years, with a final report issued in 2011.
+MADCE researchers found that drug court participants reported less drug use than comparable individuals convicted of an offense (56% vs. 76%) and were less likely to test positive for drug use (29% vs. 46%).
+Participants reported less criminal activity after entering drug court (40% vs. 53%), with fewer rearrests (52% vs. 62%) than comparable persons.
+Moreover, although treatment investment costs were higher for drug court participants, they experienced less recidivism than comparable individuals, and drug courts saved an average of $5,680 to $6,208 per person overall.